-3.17 Only Enable DNS Server Process If Absolutely Necessary
+3.16 Only Enable DNS Server Process If Absolutely Necessary

-Is this machine a DNS server, or name server, for this site?
+Question: Is this machine a DNS server, or is a local name server needed?
 If the answer to this question is yes, proceed with the actions below.

 chkconfig named on